CarlosFaccelli26/hand_crafting_milestone/README.md

 - Screenshots
 1.
 ![Home Page](/screenshots/screenshots1.png)
-  - As we can see when the user open the browser the first page will be the home page wich contains all products of the store.
-At the top the user will have the navbar to navigate through the website, wich include log in, log out, register, wishlist if the user has any.
-If Admin is log in will have an additional link to add a product to the store wich will be explained later on.
+  - As we can see, once the user open the browser, the first page to pop up it will be home page.
+This page characterize by the simplicity and the balance between colours and items, contains all the products of the store.
+If the user move to the top, he will find the navbar, which allow him to navigate through the website.
+Meanwhile the user is surfing the website, he will be able to register, log in or log out; at the same time he can add products to his wishlist in the case he owns one.
+  However, If we talk about the Admin; once he is log in, an additional link to add a product to the store it will appear.
+This procedure will be explained on detail later on.
-  Below the navbar we can see a second navbar wich include categories for the products.
-Is based on four main categories, each link will display a sub-menu with all categories of that specific link.
+  Below the navbar, we can see how a second navbar appears in the website.
+Thanks to this navbar, the user will be able to see all the categories which classify the different products available on the store.
+The distribution of the products have been made in four main categories (Macrame, home decor, the perfect gift and special offers); each link will display a submenu with more categories inside of that specific link.
-  The previous two navbar will be visible throughout all the website wich will give the user the ablity tu surface faster with no need to go back to the previous page.
+  It is mandatory to explain, the previous two navbars will be visible through all the webiste with the purpoe to assure the usser an easy navigation experience.
+The user will have the ability to surface faster with no need to go back to the previous page.
+  Moving on from the navbars, we can see how just below these two, there is a display of all the products available on the store at that moment.
+Each product display the price, name and description, image of the item, the category the product belongs, and of course, the rate if that item has one.
-  Below the two navbars will be display all products of the store, each product will display its price, name, rate if it has, image and its categories wich product belongs.
+  To make the navigation eassier, the user will be able to sort the search of the product by name, price, category and rate.
-  Before all products are display we can see an input wich will give the user the ability to sort products by its name, price, category and rate.
-Rate is not working properly and will be something to working on in the near future.
+  However rate is not cworking properly; definitely it will be something to work out and improve in the near future.
-  If the user scroll down a button will appear on the bottom right corner wich will lead the user to the top of the page.
-This button only will appear on the home page.
+  If the user scroll down he will find a black arrow just on the right corner from the botton of the page.
+This control lead the user back to the top of the page faster.
+This button is just visible on the home page.

 2.
 ![Product Detail](/screenshots/screenshots2.png)
 ![Product Detail Review](/screenshots/screenshots3.png)